Scoliosis & Rib Hump: Causes, Pain, & Treatment Options

 Being progressive means it’s in the nature of the condition to worsen over time, particularly if left untreated or not treated proactively.
 So, where scoliosis is at the time of diagnosis is not indicative of where it will stay: only proactive treatment can counteract that.

-Although scoliosis isn’t curable, it is highly treatable.
+Although scoliosis isn’t curable, it can't kill you and it is highly treatable.
 As scoliosis progresses, this means the unnatural spinal curve is increasing in size, and so too are the uneven forces being introduced to the body.

 While we don’t know what causes the most prevalent condition type to develop initially (idiopathic scoliosis), we do know how to treat it effectively, and we do understand what causes it to progress: growth and development.